-The William H. Hannon Library permanently archives and makes available electronic theses, dissertations and research projects (ETDRPs) of graduate students to the Loyola Marymount University community and the general public via Digital Commons, the University’s Institutional Repository.
+The William H. Hannon Library permanently archives and makes available electronic theses, dissertations and research projects (ETDRPs) of graduate students and the Honors Program to the Loyola Marymount University community and the general public via Digital Commons, the University’s Institutional Repository.

 Digital Commons at Loyola Marymount University and Loyola Law School is an initiative of the William H. Hannon Library and the William M. Rains Library.
 The repository serves faculty, students, staff, administrators and other institutional interests by collecting, organizing, preserving, and disseminating their scholarship and creative works in a digital, open-access environment.
 This initiative is consistent with the library’s archival role and responsibility in preserving publications and other artifacts documenting the University’s history and the activities of the LMU community.